-This formula uses only sums and products of non-negative numbers, hence there is no numerical cancellation and all computations are accurate.
-We do not see the details, but the matrix exponential can be shown to be very well-conditioned, even in the componentwise sense.
+This formula uses only sums and products of non-negative numbers, hence there is no numerical cancellation and all computed values are accurate up to $\mathcal{O}(u)$ .
+We do not see the details, but the matrix exponential of an essentially nonnegative matrix is very well-conditioned, even in the componentwise sense.
 [Shao, Gao, Xue, '14]